tharungit-hub/Search-Algorithm/README.md

 ```
 iii)	# Find the element in a list using Binary Search (recursive Method).
 ```
-'''
-Program to find the element in a list using Binary Search (recursive Method).
-Developed by: M VIGNESH
-RegisterNumber: 21004061
-'''

 def BinarySearch(arr, k, low, high):
     if high >= low:
         mid = low + (high - low)//2